No More Plaque

 I always use organic coconut oil as my base, but for making do-it-yourself recipes like this one, I use the lesser expensive, organic refined coconut oil.

-UPDATE: At my most recent cleaning appointment in March 2016, I asked again if I had any plaque.
+UPDATE: At my most recent cleaning appointment in March 2016, I again asked if I had any plaque.
 My hygienist said, “No, only stain from coffee.”
-She suggested I get a whitening mouth rinse and added “they contain hydrogen peroxide.”
-Of course, I am not about to use chemical-laden mouth washes, so I’m swishing diluted hydrogen peroxide roughly 1 to 5 parts water.
-It will be interesting to see what she says in October.
-I have a filling that needs replacing this time, but I’ve not had a cavity in the four years I’ve been drinking Zija International’s Supermix which contains a plant–moringa oleifera.
-Zija International was the company that brought us moringa in an enzymatically alive, bioavailable, easy-to-re-hydrate packet).
+She suggested I use a whitening mouth rinse and then added “they contain hydrogen peroxide.”
+Of course, I am won’t use chemical-laden mouth washes.
+I typically had a cavity every one to two years, but I’ve not had a cavity in the six years I’ve been drinking Zija International’s Supermix which contains a plant–moringa oleifera.
+Zija International was the company that brought us moringa in an enzymatically alive, bioavailable, easy-to-re-hydrate packet.

-If you want to know more about Améo’s clinical-grade essential oils or Zija International’s Supermix, please send me an email at Lynn at MakeHealthierChoices.com .
+If you want to know more about Améo’s clinical-grade essential oils or Zija International’s Supermix (moringa oleifera), please send me an email at Lynn at makehealthierchoices.com.
+I can show you how to easily get the wholesale price.

-Please note that you might not have the same results.
+Please note: This is my experience; you might not have the same results.